PhoenixYork166/Cybersecurity-research/README.md

 ##
 ## On your victim's machine
 ## Edit the IP_ADDRESS in line 109 to attacker's machine IP
-## run encryption.py code by whatever malicious means you can imagine
+## run encryption.exe comiled from encryption.py or just the encryption.py code by whatever malicious means you can imagine on your targets
 ##
 ## Go back to your attacker's machine
 ## Check out encrypted_hosts.txt for decryption key
 ##
-## On victim's machine, run decryption.py code by whatever means
+## On victim's machine, run decryption.exe compiled from decryption.py or just the code in decryption.py by whatever means
 ## Enter the decryption key in 'encrypted_hosts.txt'
 ## to decrypt the locked files
 ##